spinsir45/Image-To-App/README.md

 # Image To App

-Quickly creates Desktop shortcuts for your AppImages.
+Quickly creates .desktop files for your AppImages.

 ## Prerequisites